= How will the current PSLE scoring system benefit your child?

 Scoring for Mother Tongue Language Exemption and Asian Language/ Foreign Language

-Under the new scoring system, students exempted from MTL, due to extenuating circumstances, will be assigned an MTL score so they have a PSLE score comprising four subjects, for the purposes of S1 Posting.
-The same approach is taken in today’s T-score system.
+Under the AL scoring system, students exempted from MTL, due to extenuating circumstances, will be assigned an MTL score so they have a PSLE score comprising four subjects, for the purposes of S1 Posting.
 Their assigned MTL score will:

 • Take reference from peers with similar scores for English, Mathematics, and Science.